 As there are new products on the CPSC’s recalls website frequently, parents are urged to look over the list regularly.
 Many injuries can be prevented by staying informed.
 Happy Holidays!s

-If you or a loved one has been injured by a defective product in Portland, contact Peter Thompson & Associates for a free consultation to discuss the details surrounding your case.
+If you or a loved one has been injured by a defective product in Portland, contact Peter Thompson & Associates for a consultation to discuss the details surrounding your case.
 Call 1-800-917-1784 to speak with an attorney today.